Aboriginal-Training-Services/ats-website/src/posts/aerial-evolution-2024.md

 The citation speaks to sustained contributions: advancing the RPAS sector while championing Indigenous leadership and opportunity.
 We’re proud this recognizes the **how**, not only the **what**—building safety culture, standardizing checklists across community programs, and pairing youth pathways with professional upskilling for local staff.
 <br><br>

-## From pilot skill to repeatable safety systems

 Aboriginal Training Services contributed a session on upgrading from “pilot skill” to **repeatable safety systems**.
 We walked through:
 <br><br>